dcepil/rodofdiscordkeybind/README.md

 Licensed under GNU GPLv3 - https://www.gnu.org/licenses/gpl-3.0.en.html

-You may commercially use, distribute, modify, and use code from this repository, but under the conditions that you disclose the source.
+You may commercially use, distribute, modify, and use code from this repository, but under the condition that you disclose the source.